 The Facts of the Gospel

-• God created a perfect world to glorify Himself.
+God created a perfect world to glorify Himself.
 He created everything – earth, sun, moon, stars, galaxies, all living beings – and created them perfectly.
-He created two perfect humans – one male and one female – and placed them in a perfect environment on earth.
+He created two perfect humans in His own image (reflecting characteristics that He has) – one male and one female – and placed them in a perfect environment on earth.
 The humans existed only because of Him, and the environment the humans lived in existed only because of Him.
 Thus He had complete authority over the man and woman and commanded them to obey Him and worship Him in the world He created to glorify Himself.

 Genesis 1 :1, 1:27, 1:31, 2:15-17, Colossians 1:16, Revelation 4:11

-• God loved the man and woman and gave them dominion over everything He created.
+God loved the man and woman and gave them dominion over everything He created.
 He gave them authority over all other living beings and over all the earth.
 In all of creation they were subject only to Him.
 And He gave them access to Him; He communed with them in His creation.
 But though the first man and woman lived in a perfect world created to perfectly suit them, and though they had dominion over all creation, they chose to disobey God.
 They disobeyed because they wanted to be like God.
-They didn’t like that they were under God’s authority.
-They didn’t like that though they had authority over all things other than God, they were still under Him.
-Thus they broke God’s command.
+They didn’t like that they were less than God.
+They didn’t trust that obedience to God was in their best interest.
+They believed the lie that God was keeping something from them that they could only have if they disregarded the limits God put in place.
+So they broke God’s command.
 But in so doing they did more than break a rule; they rebelled.
 They rejected the whole purpose of their existence and committed treason against the Lord of all creation.

 Genesis 1:26, 3:8a, 3:4-6, Romans 1:20-21